 Philip P. Crowley

-Philip P. Crowley, Esq., is assistant general counsel of Johnson & Johnson in New Brunswick, New Jersey.
-In 1999, Crowley established—and continues to hold responsibility for—the Johnson & Johnson law department's online compliance training center for its 110,000-member worldwide work force.
-Since 2006, he has also served as environmental law counsel for all U.S.-based operating units of Johnson & Johnson.
-Prior to joining Johnson & Johnson in 1982, Crowley spent several years providing services for large New York City law firms in the mergers and acquisition and securities areas.
-He then joined the Johnson & Johnson law department, working in the mergers and acquisition and corporate and commercial transactions areas, as well as in FDA regulatory matters for high-technology medical products businesses.
-Crowley is a past president of the Stevens Alumni Association and past chairman of the Edwin A. Stevens Society.
-He has served as a director of the Association of Corporate Counsel in Washington, D.C., a member of the editorial board for The Docket, ACC's monthly magazine, since 2007, and as an officer and director of the New Jersey Corporate Counsel Association since 2001.
-Crowley is admitted to practice law in New York and New Jersey.
+Philip P. Crowley, Esq., is a lawyer focused on helping startup and emerging companies in the life sciences and other technology areas.
+From 1982 to 2015, he served as assistant general counsel of Johnson & Johnson in New Brunswick, New Jersey focusing on mergers, acquisitions and corporate transactions as well as FDA regulatory law for Johnson & Johnson's high technology companies.
+Prior to joining Johnson & Johnson, Mr. Crowley spent several years with large New York City law firms in the mergers and acquisitions and securities areas.
+Mr. Crowley is a past president of the Stevens Alumni Association and past chairman of the Edwin A. Stevens Society.
+He has served as a director of the Association of Corporate Counsel, the international bar association for in-house counsel, and as an officer and director of its New Jersey chapter.
+Mr. Crowley is admitted to practice law in New York and New Jersey.
 He holds a B.S. in physics from Stevens Institute of Technology, an M.S. in applied physics from Harvard University, and a J.D. from the Columbia University Law School.
-Crowley is a recipient of the Stevens Alumni Award.
+Mr. Crowley is a recipient of the Stevens Alumni Award.

 John R. Dearborn